elixir-cloud-aai/TESK/auth.md

 * have access to a registered Elixir client application, that was assigned - among others - `groupNames` scope.

 ## Switching on/off authentication and authorisation
-Authentication and authorisation can be globally switched on and off ifor TESK API using [Spring Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html).
-When default `noauth` profile is active, all enpoints are unauthenticated and all (also previously) created TES tasks are visible to any user.
+Authentication and authorisation can be globally switched on and off for TESK API using [Spring Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html).
+When the default `noauth` profile is active, all endpoints are unauthenticated and all (also previously) created TES tasks are visible to any user.
 New tasks are labelled as created by `anonymousUser` and no team ownership is assigned to new tasks.
 With `auth` profile activated, all the rules described below apply.
 The way to activate each of the profiles is described [here](README.md#externalized-configuration).

 ## Authentication
-TESK API acts as a Resource Server in the OIDC contract, whereas Elixir AAI plays the role of Authorisation Server.
-All of TESK API endpoints are secured, which means that in order to reach any of the endpoints, the request has to contain valid _access_token_ issued by Elixir AAI, placed in `authorization: Bearer` header.
+The TESK API acts as a Resource Server in the OIDC contract, whereas Elixir AAI plays the role of Authorization Server.
+All of TESK API endpoints are secured, which means that in order to reach any of the endpoints, the request has to contain a valid _access_token_ issued by Elixir AAI, placed in `authorization: Bearer` header.

 ### Obtaining a token
-At the moment (subject to change) TESK API does not require, that the access token is obtained using any specific client (application).
-Also token audience is not currently checked (not clear, if Elixir AAI supports defining token audience).
-Therefore, TESK API can be presented a token, that is:
+At the moment (subject to change) TESK API does not require the access token to be obtained using any specific client (application).
+Also the token audience is not currently checked (it is not clear, if Elixir AAI supports defining a token audience).
+Therefore, a valid token has the following properties:
 * Access token
 * Not expired
 * Obtained by a user using any registered Elixir AAI client